urbanbigdatacentre/waterproofingdataplatform/README.md

 ![](wpd_logo.png)

+## Waterproofing Data

+Waterproofing Data investigates the governance of water-related risks, with a focus on social and cultural aspects of data practices.
+The project has been conducted by a highly skilled international team of researchers with multiple disciplinary backgrounds from Brazil, Germany and the UK, in close partnership with researchers, stakeholders and the public of a multi-site case study on flood risk management in Brazil.
+Furthermore, the methods and results of this case study will be the basis for a transcultural dialogue with government organisations and local administration involved in flood risk management in Germany and the United Kingdom.

 ## About this repo

 This is a repository that compiles the different components developed for the [Waterproofing Data project](https://www.ubdc.ac.uk/research/research-projects/urban-sustainability-participation/waterproofing-data/).